Choosing the right damp proofer

 - Those who operate on a totally independent basis.

-It’s worth asking each tradesman whether they have any affiliations or commercial relationships with particular damp proofing product manufacturers.
+It’s worth asking each tradesperson whether they have any affiliations or commercial relationships with particular damp proofing product manufacturers.

 I don’t - but some people do sign up to use certain products from certain companies.
 Then you have to be a bit wary, as they might be more keen to convince you to get work done using that product - rather than acknowledging that there isn’t really a problem.

-So, if you’re considering hiring a tradesman to diagnose or treat an issue relating to damp, ask them whether they are affiliated to any particular product manufacturer or whether they are completely independent.
+So, if you’re considering hiring a tradesperson to diagnose or treat an issue relating to damp, ask them whether they are affiliated to any particular product manufacturer or whether they are completely independent.

 It’s worth getting at least three specialists to visit your property, diagnose the problem as they see it, and quote on your job.